micfun123/ComSci-NEA/README.md

     -Export Velocity Data: Press the G key to export the velocity history of each ball to a CSV file.

--Real-time Visualization: The simulation is displayed graphically using Pygame, showing the balls, their movement, and collision responses.
+- Real-time Visualization: The simulation is displayed graphically using Pygame, showing the balls, their movement, and collision responses.

--Grid Overlay: A grid is displayed on the simulation area to help with visual positioning and understanding distances.
+- Grid Overlay: A grid is displayed on the simulation area to help with visual positioning and understanding distances.

--Velocity and Mass Display: Each ball displays its current velocity and mass for easy monitoring.
+- Velocity and Mass Display: Each ball displays its current velocity and mass for easy monitoring.

 ## How to Run: